jac-gt/pyspark-app/README.md

 ## Important

-Please note that the host folder and docker folder /app is mapped using docker volume.
+Please note that the host folder and docker container folder /app is mapped using docker volume.
 To delete the files which are created from the docker container you will need sudo access.